-This Google Calendar MCP server provides seamless Google Calendar integration for AI assistants like Claude, allowing you to manage events, check availability, and handle calendar operations through natural conversation.
+Google Calendar MCP Server is a Model Context Protocol server that provides Google Calendar integration for AI assistants like Claude.
+It allows assistants to manage calendar events, check availability across multiple calendars, and intelligently interpret scheduling requests with natural language understanding.

 Before installation, you'll need: